Setting up

 Overturn more stuff and destroy the empty Wraith

-Fly off down the front of the tower, staying high when going past the door to avoid triggering enemies yet (you're skipping the tower checkpoint).
-Be above tree-top level to be safe.
+Fly off along the front of the tower, staying high when going past the door to avoid triggering enemies yet (you're skipping the tower trigger).
+Be above treetop level to be safe.
 Overturn the Shade; you may need more than one shot as it often lands on its feet.
-The Grunt that appears later will be unable to get in, and will join the crowd.
-Moving on, overturn the Ghost at the tower corner, and destroy the Wraith.
-It's alright to be low down by now as you're not near a tower door.
-Because you've destroyed the Wraith, the pilot that appears later will join the crowd.
-Turn around and overturn the other Ghost near the tower.
-All this Ghost overturning saves you having to eject pilots from them later, and it also stops Elites running over their own troops!
+The gunner who spawns later will be unable to board, and will join the crowd.

 Trigger the front door and draw enemies towards the pass

-Head back past the front door low enough to trigger the enemies behind it; you can fly left of the Shade slope to stay clear of enemy fire.
-Ascend and briefly fly on to get the attention of earlier enemies near the tunnel exit.
-Staying high, try to draw everyone along towards the narrow pass that leads through to the spiral path area; I often hover slowly backwards doing this.
-Part of the reason for doing this now is to minimize the chance of any of these enemies getting drawn into the tower when you fly around the back of it shortly.
+Staying high to avoid triggering the pass guards yet, draw earlier enemies along towards the narrow pass that leads through to the spiral path area; I often hover slowly backwards doing this.
+Part of the reason for doing this now is to minimize the chance of any of these free-roaming enemies getting drawn into the tower when you fly around the back of it shortly.
 Enemies that go inside can be awkward to get back out.
-Some enemies may be obstinate and remain near the door, but never mind, you'll get them along later.
+Troops from the tower will remain near their door for now, and likewise the Shade Grunt, but never mind, you'll get them moving later.

 Push off the Shade and trigger the back door